BlitterStudio/amiberry/Readme_Pandora.txt

 Select the required kickstart ROM for the Amiga you want to emulate.

-"Extended ROM File" isn't really useful in the current version of UAE4ARM.
+"Extended ROM File" is required for CD32.

 3.6 RAM